lmcinnes/umap/doc/basic_usage.rst

 In contrast we can try using UMAP again.
 It works exactly as before: construct a model, train the model, and then look at the transformed data.
-TO demonstrate more of UMAP we'll go about it differently this time and simply use the ``fit`` method rather than the ``fit_transform`` approach we used for Penguins.
+To demonstrate more of UMAP we'll go about it differently this time and simply use the ``fit`` method rather than the ``fit_transform`` approach we used for Penguins.